 About the only moments of joy in Charles' life come from his memories of his moments with Laura, which the film documents with a deft ease that gives similar time-juggling films like Pulp Fiction or The Killing a run for their money.
 The viewer is completely convinced that this is a linear structure, and is only aware later that the film is told almost entirely in flashbacks.
 Heard's narration weaves in and out, and Silver even has him address the camera at times in a maybe Annie Hall-influenced move (though Chilly Scenes of Winter is its own animal, it also owes much to Woody Allen's masterpiece).

-As suggested by the bleak title and Ken Lauber's brilliantly plaintive musical score (performed partially by jazz harmonica great Toots Thielsman, who also provides the score's athletic whistling), Chilly Scenes of Winter chronicles one man's descent into time-jangling depression, and into a whirlwind wistfulness about the past.
-But it does so with a light air, and about as entertainingly as any film could, and there's just something particularly timeless about the film that I attribute to Micklin's expert direction.
-There are very big laughs in it (just wait for the part about putting yogurt on your nipples to make 'em pink), but it'll also leave you with a deep sort of nostalgia for any lost love you may have experienced (and this goes for both men AND women).
-Because, let's face it, as much as I love Woody Allen's films, most of us aren't part of the New York intellegentsia.
-We're mostly all poor, working-class schlubs like Charles and Laura.
+As suggested by the bleak title and Ken Lauber's brilliantly plaintive musical score (performed partially by jazz harmonica great Toots Thielemans, who also provides the score's athletic whistling), Chilly Scenes of Winter chronicles one man's descent into time-jangling depression, and into a whirlwind wistfulness about the past.
+But it does so with a light air and about as entertainingly as any film could, and there's just something particularly timeless about the film that I attribute to Micklin's expert direction.
+There are very big laughs in it (just wait for the part about yogurt), but it'll also leave you with a deep sort of nostalgia for any lost love you may have experienced...and this goes for both men AND women.
+Because, let's face it--as much as I love Woody Allen's films, most of us aren't part of the New York intellegentsia.
+We're largely all poor, working-class schlubs like Charles and Laura.